 Medications like lisinopril, however, cause side effects for two different reasons:

 #1.
-Because they are a foreign substance which you are ingesting.
+Because they are foreign substances that you are ingesting.

 It should go without saying that ingesting a foreign substance may cause negative or unwanted side effects.

 This can range from increasing your risk of cancer to causing intestinal distress.
 In either event, this can stem from how your body processes and attempts to break down the medication.

 And #2.
 Because they can cause side effects related to the purpose for which you are taking them.